Yonet/AzureMixedRealityDocs/lessons/lesson-4/concepts/what-are-the-security-concerns-with-using-eye-tracking.md

-# What are the Security Concerns With Using Eye-tracking?
+# What are the security concerns with using eye-tracking?

 As eye-tracking technology has progressed over time, there are growing privacy implications of collecting vast amounts of this new kind of personal information.